brodieaustin/poisoned-well-novel/poisoned-well.md

 "Let me continue the story and you'll find out," the woman said.
 "The third rabbit was just as bold and clever as the other too rabbits, but it also was patient.
 This rabbit remembered that a farm was nearby.
 It tracked back to the farm, made itself seen by the farmer, who began to chase the rabbit.
 The rabbit led the farmer to the bridge, who upon seeing it forgot all about the rabbit.
 He too became captivated by the sweet smells coming from across the river.
 The farmer disappeared only to return with his hands and a cart of wood and hammers and nails.
 The men set to repairing the bridge.
 The third rabbit waiting and watched.
 And when the bridge was repaired, it crossed it and filled himself on the sweetest herbs and plants you can imagine."

 "But it let the men across too," Manan objected.
 "What if the farmer decided to continue chasing him?
-That doesn't seem good."
+That does not seem good."

 "It got to the other side," the girl said.
 "It got the reward.
 You said that was the most important thing."

 Manan was surprised that the girl called her out.
-The woman seemed amused by the conflict, but didn't interject.
+The woman seemed amused by the conflict, but did not interject.
 "None of the rabbits had a very good plan.
-I don't think I like this story," she said.
+I do not think I like this story," she said.

 "That may be, but that was what happened, for better or worse, in this story."

 ##Chapter 4##

 "Come foraging with me," the woman said to Manan the next day.
 Manan had felt sullen since the story, but decided to go with that woman anyway.
-She couldn't explain why she felt resentful towards the woman, and over a simple story.
-She felt that there was something pointed about the story, but she didn't know what it was.
+She could not explain why she felt resentful towards the woman, and over a simple story.
+She felt that there was something pointed about the story, but she did not know what it was.
 Besides, why was the woman trying to instruct her?
 What was she trying to do?

 Snow fell outside the cave piling up quickly, adding to the piles and piles around them.
 Manan shivered when they exited the cave and chill took over her.
 She rubbed at her arms trying to quicken the blood in them.

-When they had passed some distance from the save entrance, the woman began shaking snow from the brush, looking for nuts, seeds, or whatever else the animals hadn't grabbed on their own.
+When they had passed some distance from the save entrance, the woman began shaking snow from the brush, looking for nuts, seeds, or whatever else the animals had not grabbed on their own.
 Manan followed her lead, choosing to ignore the fact that they were leaving obvious signs of their presence.

-They worked in silence for some time before the woman finally said, "You didn't like the story I told."
+They worked in silence for some time before the woman finally said, "You did not like the story I told."

-Manan didn't reply at first.
+Manan did not reply at first.
 She shifted their foraging basket to be better in between them and tossed a few half husked nuts in with their meager findings.
 "It was just a story about rabbits.
-It doesn't matter."
+It does not matter."

 "Maybe not...
 The girl enjoyed it, though."